f5devcentral/f5-agility-labs-nginx/docs/class8/module4/module4.rst

 Run the same test again.

-.. note:: Were there any performace gains seen?
+.. note:: Were there any performance gains seen?

 |
 |